 Two other special IR point detection options exist.
 One is detection by reflectance.
 In this case, a special detector (that has both the LED and sensor in one package) is mounted between the rails pointing up.
 Engines and cars have reflective material stuck to their bottoms.
 The reflective detectors are triggered by the passing of the reflective material.
 This reduces the alignment complexities required for IR detector pairs, but at added cost.

 The other is mounting a laser bar code reader between the rails pointing up.
 Bar code labels are fastened to the bottom of the rolling stock, and your computer can read the car numbers as they pass by (maybe even throw the turnouts automatically in that working hump yard to select the correct track for each car too!).
 This uses technology similar to the scanners at supermarkets.
-As you would guess, you can easily sink $600+ into this option although it’s actually very simple as the bar code readers pretend to be “normal typing” at a computer keyboard to your computer (a decoder box connects between the real keyboard and the computer).
+As you would guess, you can easily sink lots of money into this option although it’s actually very simple as the bar code readers pretend to be “normal typing” at a computer keyboard to your computer (a decoder box connects between the real keyboard and the computer).
 Maybe we’ll call this our “ultimate” point detector.